AndyMc3000/ci-ms3-pool-club/README.md

 * Python - CRUD functionaiity with a MongoDB Atlas database was done using Python functions.
 * Flask - I used the Flask framework along with the Jinja template engine and the Werkzeug toolkit to develop the CPC web app.
 * JavaScript & jQuery - I used JavaScript and jQuery for functioonality around Bootstrap validation, the EMailJS email service, and the Bootstrap Data Tables table sorting functionality.
 * Bootstrap - I used the Bootstrap framework for many of the HTML elements, including the Navbars, container Cards, the Carousels, the Forms, and the Tables.
+* Bootstrap Table - I used the Bootstrap Table library for Table sorting and numbering.
 * EmailJS - I used the EmailJS email service to send Contact Us Form data by email to the CPC organisers and the user.
 * GitHub - I set up a free repository on GitHub.com to maintain a master of all website files, content, and resources.
 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.